Honors Theses

 A student's honors thesis committee must have a minimum of three members consisting of the Honors Thesis Mentor and two additional members.
 The Honors Departmental Representative is required to sign Form #2 and Form #3 to confirm that the proposal meeting and defense meeting have taken place, but is not required to be an active committee member.

-Students are encouraged to select members for their committee who can provide insight to their honors thesis project and who can be used a resource throughout the research or creative process.
+Students are encouraged to select members for their committee who can provide insight on their honors thesis topic and provide additional support throughout the research or creative process.
 Additional committee members can include but are not limited to University appointed teaching faculty, non UARK faculty (including faculty from overseas or from a different University), or a business professional in the students honors projects area of study.

 A student’s honors thesis committee must be determined by the student and their Honors Thesis Mentor before the completion of 90 credit hours.
 All committee members are required to attend the proposal meeting, review the student's honors thesis proposal, and sign Form #2 - Honors Thesis Proposal Meeting and Committee Selection and indicate their approval or disapproval of the student's honors thesis proposal.